xiaowuc2/Pose-Animator-/README.md

 	```
 1. Embed the sample skeleton in ‘skeleton’ group into your illustration by moving the joints around.
 1. Export the file as an SVG file.
 1. Open [Pose Animator camera demo](https://pose-animator-demo.firebaseapp.com/camera.html).
 Once everything loads, drop your SVG file into the browser tab.
-You should be able to see it come to life :D
+You should be able to see it come to life

+I've improve a bit that the real project bt @yemount
+If you really like my project please give me a star and improve the project by fork :D